 The current commissioners are as follows:

-In accordance with the Open Public Meetings Act, notice of these public meetings was given to the newspaper of record and posted on the official bulletin board on December 13, 2017.
+In accordance with the Open Public Meetings Act, notice of these public meetings was given to the newspaper of record and posted on the official bulletin board.
 The Board of Commissioners typically meets on the 2nd Monday of each month, unless there is a holiday, and then the meeting is the following Monday.
-These meetings are held at 5:30PM in the Community Room at Liberty Towers, located at 32 Liberty Street, Newton.
-The schedule for 2019 is as follows:
+These meetings are held at 5:00PM in the Community Room at Liberty Towers, located at 32 Liberty Street, Newton.

 The New Jersey Redevelopment and Housing Law of 1992 requires all commissioners to complete a comprehensive training program consisting of required and elective courses.
 Under NJSA 40A:12A-45, commissioners must complete their training within eighteen months of appointment.
 A certificate of recognition is awarded to participants who successfully complete the program.